legenddaniel/provincial-population-canada/README.md

     1. On Firefox the province images keep flickering despite preload and cache

+    1. On Android the date picker indicator cannot be hidden.

     1. On Edge the slot machine widget (province selector) might have a flicker due to unknown reason.
-Partially fixed to make it look better.
+Partially fixed by a forced repaint when rolling the widget to make it look better.

 <img src="img/qr-page.png">